googleads/googleads-shopping-samples/golang/README.md

 directory.
 If not, check out the code to a local directory.
 Also make sure the files are in your [GOPATH](https://github.com/golang/go/wiki/GOPATH).

+The Go samples share the location and format of configuration info with many of the other samples.
+You will need to create a directory called `.shopping-content-samples` in your home directory.
+You will also need a basic configuration file that includes your Merchant Center ID.
+The file `merchant-info.json` has a barebones configuration you can copy and adjust.

 1. Set up your desired authentication method.

    If you are using an OAuth2 client ID:

    * Download your [OAuth2 client credentials](console.developers.google.com/apis/credentials)
-     to `content-oauth2.json` in the root of the code directory.
+     to `content-oauth2.json` in the configuration directory mentioned above.

    If you are using a service account:

-    * Put the JSON file you downloaded when creating the service account in the root of the code directory with the filename `content-service.json`.
+    * Put the JSON file you downloaded when creating the service account with the filename `content-service.json` in the configuration directory mentioned above.

 2. Compile all the sample code together directory: